Eschatologue/CM_wiki/docs/gameplay/resources.md

 Actions are the acts taken by creatures on their turns.
 Actions are generally taken in order to deal damage or inflict harmful conditions, but they can also be taken to heal or aid allies.

-A special form of action – known as a reaction – can be used as a response to certain triggers, including on the turns of other creatures.
+A special form of action – known as a :rsc-reaction: **Reaction** – can be used as a response to certain triggers, including on the turns of other creatures.

 Taking actions usually requires the acting creature to expend one of three resources: